 Strict new controls over all firearms will be introduced in the Australian state of Queensland following a shooting horror in the capital.

-Strict new controls over all firearms will be introduced in the Australian state of Queensland following a shooting horror in the capital.
+Background: Strict new controls over all firearms will be introduced in the Australian state of Queensland following a shooting horror in the capital.
 Brisbane on Wednesday (22 September).
 A man with a .22 pump action rifle terrorised lunch hour crowds, killing two teenage girls and injuring three other people.
 He then ran to an inner suburban house and held five student teachers hostage for three hours.

 SYNOPSIS: The rampage started when a 16 year old clerk was gunned down as she walked from a Government departmental building to buy her lunch.
 The killer then ran down a main street, firing indiscriminately and injuring a man.
 He opened fire into a snack bar and killed an 18 year old customer, firing another bullet at close range into the head of a barber who'd run next door at the sound of rifle fire.
 However, the barber received only a superficial wound.